OfficeDev/office-scripts-docs/docs/tutorials/excel-tutorial.md

 ## Next steps

-Complete the [Tutorial: Clean and normalize Excel workbook data](excel-read-tutorial.md) tutorial.
+Complete [Tutorial: Clean and normalize Excel workbook data](excel-read-tutorial.md).
 It teaches you how to read data from a workbook with an Office Script.